Charlotte-Roemer/bat-migration-europe/Website/content/_index/content.md

 ___

+_3rd of June 2022_

+Data transfer is going well: up to now we collected 10.5 Terabytes from 14 different partners from 11 countries (Belgium, Romania, Basque Country, Switzerland, Sweden, Germany, UK, Austria, Hungary, The Netherlands, and France).
+These data represent more than 500 nights and 270 sites!

+This is just the beginning, because 26 other partners signed or are about to sign an agreement for data exchange, which means that they will soon transfer their data.

+We are currently working on developing the tools to standardise these data and process them.
+In parallel, we made good progress developing the method that we will apply to build prediction maps of bat activity.

+___

 _15th of April 2022_

 Thanks to our first partners, 1800 Gigaoctets of data have been sent for the project!
 It is only the beginning and we are expecting much more.